SYBIL

 II.
 THE CONSTRAINT SET

-For ten thousand years, human civilization has operated under three constraints:
+For millennia, human civilization has operated under three constraints:

 1. SYMMETRIC INTELLIGENCE